 From swimming with sharks to karaoke with Kevin Hart, directing Samuel L. Jackson to, well, carrying a dog around a muddy field in Manchester and saving a penalty from Inter Milan's Ashley Young, Richie may have finally broken into the media industry late, but the variety in his presenting is huge.

-A successful set of screen-tests saw Richie awarded the job of the 38th presenter in the shows 60+ year history and opened Richie up to weekly live television (without an autocue) and, of course, more challenges such as singing solo in front of an audience of 3,000 and racing a car powered by Animated Intelligence and climbing the Old Man Of Hoy.
+A successful set of screen-tests saw Richie awarded a presenting role on Blue Peter and opened Richie up to weekly live television (without an autocue) and, of course, more challenges such as singing solo in front of an audience of 3,000 and racing a car powered by Animated Intelligence and climbing the Old Man Of Hoy.

 Not content, Richie then wrote, produced and pitched a documentary to BT Sport entitled "The Special 1's" exploring life from the point of view of the goalkeeper on the football pitch, which, once successfully commissioned, he also presented."